yasiryagi/helpdesk/roles/validators/README.md

 In order to be a `validator`, you need stake.
 Note that you may have to refresh your browser if you're not seeing the options right away.

+**IMPORTANT:** Read step 13. carefully.
+Your node needs to be fully synced, before proceeding to step 14.

 1. Still in the `My keys` sidebar of the [Pioneer App](https://testnet.joystream.org/pioneer), choose your `stash` key.
 2. Click the `Get free tokens` link below your address, [or click here](https://testnet.joystream.org/faucet).
 Solve the captcha, and you should receive tokens.
 3. Send some tokens to your `controller`.
 It needs to perform at least two transaction, but better to send ~10.